Daily Itinerary

 Day 2: Tuesday, April 13

-Day 3 – Wednesday, April 14
+Day 3: Wednesday, April 14

 Day 4: Thursday, April 15

 This morning we will drive to Gouda, the ‘City of Cheese’, and visit the famous cheese market.
 We will learn about the centuries old tradition of cheese making and enjoy some tasty samples.
 We will also visit the factory of the famous Dutch Stroopwafle and enjoy a waffle baking and tasting workshop.
-After lunch and free time, we will continue to Leiden, a picturesque historic city in South Holland known for the oldest university in the Netherlands (1575), scenic canals, and as the birthplace of Rembrandt.
+After lunch and free time, we will continue to Leiden, a picturesque historic city in South Holland known for its oldest university in the Netherlands (1575), scenic canals, and as the birthplace of Rembrandt.
 Leiden is also home to the American Pilgrim Museum which is dedicated to the Pilgrim Fathers who fled England in 1620 and stayed in Leiden for 11 years before departing for the New World.
-After a guided tour of the museum, we will return to Haarlem for free time.
+After a guided tour of the museum, we will return to Haarlem for free time and overnight.
 Overnight Haarlem.
 (B)

-Day 5: Friday, April 16
+Day 5 – Friday, April 16

 Day 6: Saturday, April 17